XronosSchedulingLtd/scheduleradmindocs/controls.rst

 --------

 The working of Scheduler revolves around the concept of resources attached to events.
-It exists to record when any individual resource is busy and when it is free.
+The whole package exists simply to record when any individual resource is busy and when it is free.

 These resources, can be people, places, or abstract things like services or properties.